 Connecting Wood Green

-Haringey Council has been awarded a £900,000 grant from the Greater London Authority’s Good Growth Fund for a set of projects called Connecting Wood Green.
+Haringey Council was awarded a £900,000 grant from the Greater London Authority’s Good Growth Fund for a set of projects called Connecting Wood Green.

-The projects will deliver changes that help to draw people from the High Road and Station Road to the area around the current Chocolate Factory and Coburg Road, transforming it into a thriving, bustling part of Haringey.
+The projects will help draw people from the High Road and Station Road to the area around the current Chocolate Factory and Coburg Road, transforming it into a thriving, bustling part of Haringey.
 The plans will nurture existing and new businesses and communities and create new and improved space for businesses and social enterprises.

 Connecting Wood Green is a scheme to boost the area as it awaits wider transformation.
 The plans encourage engagement and participation, creating opportunities for residents to really get involved in the area’s future.

 More than 200 members of the community shared their views at the Wood Green’s places, spaces, streets drop-in events that took place between 22-25 January 2020.

 Attendees were able to find out more about the Wood Green Design Manual and discuss potential projects to improve places, spaces and streets around Wood Green and Turnpike Lane.
 These included Turnpike Lane Improvements, Mayes Road, Penstock Tunnel, Parklets, Roj Café, Library forecourt and Russell Park kiosk.

 All the information presented at the events can be downloaded below: